 Women in Games Exhibits

-The Strong will tell the important story of women in the development of both games and computing to on-site and online audiences through an interactive, artifact-rich exhibit slated to open in September 2018 and a companion online exhibit that will be a resource for scholars, students, and enthusiasts from around the world.
+The Strong tells the important story of women in the development of both video games and computing in an interactive, artifact-rich exhibit titled, Women in Games.
+A companion online exhibit, A Brief History of Women in Gaming: The 1980s is a resource for scholars, students, and enthusiasts from around the world.

 Support Women in Games